 If you are an out-of-state experienced teacher, you can apply directly for Professional Certification provided you also hold National Board Certification.
 This is sponsored by the National Board for Professional Teaching Standards (NBPTS), a nationally recognized non-profit organization that confers the benchmark certification for teaching excellence.
 To gain this you will need to pass a series of evaluations as well as develop a portfolio of evidence that demonstrates a high quality of teaching abilities.
 NBPTS offers two ESL certifications depending on the ages of the students you teach:

 - English as a New Language – Early and Middle Childhood

 - English as a New Language – Early Adolescence Through Young Adulthood

 Renewing the Professional Certification

-Renewing your Professional Certification requires the completion of six continuing professional education credits every five years, and these must be approved by the Department of Education.
+Renewing your Professional Certificate requires the completion of 6 semester credit hours or 90 professional education contact hours every five years, and these must be approved by the Department of Education.
 Your professional education credits should be obtained by participating in educational or professional activities that advance your knowledge and understanding in the field of ESL.

 - Fulfill the renewal requirements for a Professional Certification

 - Be a factor for justifying a higher annual salary